GenesisInc/bible-analysis/README.md

             nwt  : The fragrance of your oils is pleasant. ... why the young women love you.

         ❯ task ref -- 2 john 2
-            nwt  : because of the truth that remains in us and will be with us forever.
+            nwt  : because of the truth that remains in us av

         ❯ task ref -- 2 john 1:2
             nwt  : because of the truth that remains in us and will be with us forever.

-## tag entities

-- tag entities

-        ❯ task tag-entities
-            uv run main.py \
-            tag-entities \
-            --input-file "${bible_file}" \
-            --output-json "${out_json}" \
-            --output-csv "${out_csv}" \
-            --translation "{{.CLI_ARGS| default .translation}}"

-        data successfully written to data/nwt_entities.json
-        CSV results saved to bible_entities.csv

-Now, you have bible_entities.json & bible_entities.csv.

-You may try to query occupations, persons, orgs etc

-NOTE: Please remember these data is generated programmatically and UNVERIFIED.

 [1]: https://github.com/GenesisInc/bible-text